muiriswoulfe/NuGet-Transitive-Dependency-Finder/README.md

 NuGetTransitiveDependencyFinder.ConsoleApp --projectOrSolution <ProjectOrSolutionToAnalyze>
 ```

-To view the entire set of dependencies for each project, including both
+To view the entire collection of dependencies for each project, including both
 transitive and non-transitive dependencies:

 ```Batchfile